 About Fedora Linux

 Fedora is a well established open source Linux distro.
-It’s favored by developers and system administrators for its balance of innovation and reliability.
+It's favored by developers and system administrators for its balance of innovation and reliability.
+Whether you're testing Fedora Live, installing the OS, or using a bootable USB drive for troubleshooting, Fedora offers a polished and powerful environment.

-- Up to date Software: Includes the latest packages and tech from the Linux ecosystem.
+- Up to Date Software: Includes the latest packages and tech from the Linux ecosystem.

 - Stability: Releases are thoroughly tested to ensure reliability.